aptos-labs/developer-docs/docs/nodes/validator-node/operator/running-validator-node/using-aws.md

 ---
-title: "On AWS"
+title: "Using AWS"
 slug: "run-validator-node-using-aws"
 ---

-# On AWS
+# Using AWS

 This is a step-by-step guide to install an Aptos node on Amazon Web Services (AWS).
 Follow these steps to configure a validator node and a validator fullnode on separate machines.